Mount Meru Climb Guide: Why Trek It Before Kilimanjaro

 • Base Layer: Moisture-wicking top and bottom (synthetic or merino wool)

-• Outer Shell: Waterproof, windproof jacket and pants
+• Outer Shell: Waterproof and windproof jacket and pants

 Accessories: